-Cleric - Rank 9
+Cleric - Rank 9 Necromancer - Rank 6

-Length 500 syllables Duration
+Length 500 syllables Duration: Instant

-Range Throwing distance Area of Effect
+Range Throwing distance Area of Effect: 1 Creature

 Material Component Pink spell ball

-This spell allows the Cleric to call forth the power of his Deity in anger and fury, causing Divine pain.
+This spell allows the Caster to call forth the power of their Deity in anger and fury, causing Divine pain.
 This spell inflicts a light wound to every unwounded limb of the target, or four hits of damage to a creature with a set number of hit points.
 Curse penetrates all armor and shields.